mhtvsSFrpHdE/AnimeAnyK-mpv/README.md

 # AnimeAnyK-mpv

+The core idea is to send different inputs to mpv player depending on video resolution.

 Automatically turn on Anime4K in mpv player depending on video resolution.
 Customize Anime4K command.
 Remember Anime4K on/off status for other videos in the same folder.